Netflix-Skunkworks/jvmquake/README.md

-If you want to trigger a `SIGKILL` immediately after a 30s GC deficit accrues and touch `/tmp/jvmquake` after _any_ 1s GC pause or more (presumably to inform a watching process to fire off some kind of profiler or other diagnostics.
+If you want to trigger a `SIGKILL` immediately after a 30s GC deficit accrues and touch `/tmp/jvmquake` after _any_ 1s GC pause or more (presumably to inform a watching process to fire off some kind of profiler or other diagnostics):

 ```
 java -agentpath:/path/to/libjvmquake.so=30,1,9,warn=1,touch=/tmp/jvmquake <your java program here>